In Brief

 You stand in a tradition written in blood.

-When someone tells you the doctrines of grace are "a theological system invented by Calvin," point to this history.
-These are confessed truths of the universal church across centuries and continents.
-When doubt whispers that surely the majority of modern Christians can't all be mistaken, remember: these confessions were forged in fire and exile, written by men in hiding and chambers during warfare.
-Modern theology is produced in comfortable studies and committee meetings.
-Yet they said the same thing.
+When someone tells you the doctrines of grace are "a theological system invented by Calvin," point them to this history.
+These are the confessed truths of the universal church across centuries and continents.
+And when doubt whispers that surely the comfortable majority of modern Christians cannot all be mistaken, remember where these confessions were written: in hiding, in exile, in prison chambers, in the middle of wars, by men with everything to lose.
+Modern theology is produced in heated studies and pleasant committee meetings, by people who will lose nothing for their conclusions.
+Yet the hunted men and the comfortable ones, asked the same question, gave the same answer.
 Romans 9 reads the same in Dutch as it does in English.

-And here is the thing that should stop you cold: the thread did not snap.
+The thread did not snap.
 From de Brès in 1561 to the Baptist pastors of 1689 — 128 years, four countries, two languages, a dozen wars — and they all arrived at the same truths.
-Not because they copied each other.
+Not because they copied one another.
 Because they were all reading the same Book, and the Book says what it says.
-And the God who preserved that thread through executioners and civil wars is the same God who brought it to your screen tonight, across five more centuries of attempts to bury it.
-You were chosen before you were broken, and 500 years of confessing saints — many of them martyrs — bear witness.
-The tradition that reached you was never in danger of dying.
-It was held by hands stronger than the ones that wrote it.
+The God who held that thread taut through executioners and inquisitions and civil wars is the same God who carried it, unbroken, across five more centuries of attempts to bury it, all the way down to the page in front of you.
+You were chosen before you were broken, and five hundred years of confessing saints — many of them martyrs — are witnesses to the One who chose you.
+The tradition that reached you was never, for one moment, in danger of dying.
+It was held the whole way down by hands stronger than the ones that wrote it.